Bay Area Integrated Regional Water Management Plan (IRWMP)

 For projects submitted for the 2014 Drought Round solicitation, please follow the process described below (unless your project has already been submitted via the online project submittal form, in which case follow the process described above).

 New projects may be submitted by clicking "submit a project" link on the bairwmp.org home page; be sure to check the box "Consider this project for inclusion in the Bay Area Integrated Regional Water Management Plan."

-ALL project submissions must be received by Wednesday September 30, 0215.
+Project submissions were received by September 30, 0215.

 Bay Area Prop 50 and Prop 84 Implementation Grant Awards

 To date, the Bay Area has received $94,772,015 in IRWM Implementation funding for projects under Proposition 50 and Proposition 84, Round 1, Round 2, and the Drought Round.
 See the list of projects and sponsors here (.pdf, .xlsx).

 Final Plan - The final version of the 2013 Bay Area IRWM Plan is now available.
 Please visit the Final 2013 Bay Area Integrated Regional Water Management Plan page to access the document.

 View and download maps illustrating locations of DAC areas within the Bay Area region.

 Development of the Bay Area IRWMP involves a diverse group of water supply, water quality, wastewater, stormwater, flood management, watershed and habitat agencies, local governments, environmental groups, business groups and other interested parties...